ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Evaluation of ProveRAG

 To evaluate whether the proposed ProveRAG framework is generalizable across different models, we compare the \textit{gpt-4o-mini} results with \textit{Llama-3.1-8B} (both models have the same context window and knowledge cutoff before the year 2024).
+It is worth noting that we conducted our experiments with \textit{Llama-3.1-8B} on a system equipped with an Intel Xeon W-2145 CPU (8 cores, 3.7GHz), an NVIDIA GeForce RTX 3060 GPU with 12 GB memory, and 32 GB of RAM.

 First, based on qualitative evaluation, we noticed that \textit{gpt-4o-mini} model is significantly better in following instructions to generate the responses.
 Note that the size of \textit{gpt-4o-mini} model is not disclosed, but we argue that it is a much richer model in following instructions and generating in the desired format.
-On the other hand, \textit{Llama-3.1-8B} model tend to not pay as much attention on the guidelines in generating the outputs, and many times failing to output the value, rationale, and provenance attributes in the right format (such as providing multiple TP/FP/FNs for a single response and/or not showing evidence for provenance).
-Therefore, we added the following to the \textit{Evaluation Prompt} of ProveRAG for the \textit{Llama-3.1-8B} model to alleviate this issue:
+On the other hand, \textit{Llama-3.1-8B} model tends to not pay as much attention on the guidelines in generating the outputs, and often fails to output the value, rationale, and provenance attributes in the right format (such as providing multiple TP/FP/FNs for a single response and/or not showing evidence for provenance).
+Therefore, we added the following to the \textit{Evaluation Prompt} of ProveRAG for this model to alleviate this issue:

 \begin{promptbox}